Roisin-Fallon/Data-Representation-Project-2019/README.md

 |  2 |  jameskelly@yahoo.ie      | Annually       | 2018-11-02 |   30 |
 |  3 |  johnbyrne@gmail.com      | Daily          | 2019-02-12 |   19 |

-## Command to create virtual machine
-1. python -m venv venv
-2. Create a temporary .gitignore file using the vi .gitignore make sure to change to INSERT venv by typing INSERT then on top venv/ then press esc :wq.
-The following should be found in your .gitignore venv/ *config.py __pycache__
-3.  .\venv\Scripts\activate.bat
-4. pip install flask
-   pip3 install mysql-connector-python
-   pip install flask_cors pip3 install flask-mysqldb
-   pip freeze > requirements.txt
-5. set FLASK_APP=memberserver
-   set FLASK_ENV=development
-   set FLASK_DEBUG=1
-6. echo %FLASK_APP%
-7. flask run
-8. Copy the url to the web browser: to view the membership should appear like :  http://127.0.0.1:5000/membership.html; to view the general website  http://127.0.0.1:5000/gymwebsite.html and using the tabs we can navigate through the different tabs

-## Python Anywhere:

-Python Anywhere can be accessed at the following link: http://roisinfallonshauna.eu.pythonanywhere.com/
- * Again you will arrive at the login page and the same username and password should be used.
- <b> Please enter the following:

-      * username: andrew
-      * password: andrew. </b>

-  * I have promted this in this situation but this would be removed in a normal situation.
-  * If the incorrect username or password is entered the user will not be able to enter the website until they enter the correct credentials.
- * If you would like to view my work for python anywhere my creddentials are the following:

-      * email: lifenmotiongym@gmail.com
-      * username: RoisinShaunaFallon
-      * password: lifenmotiongym.

- * I added a module to the service on the host: added corrs - again this can be viewed by loggining into the python anywhere website.